SPARHTACUS/SPTpy/examples/AsynchPDDiPwithCBC/README.md

-Solves the 20 cases of the SIN test system with the asynchronous parallel DDiP algorithm with CBC.
+Solves the 20 cases of the SIN test system with the **asynchronous parallel DDiP algorithm with CBC**.

 Use 20 processes.